Senior Administrator Search Information

 Building on its motto, Virginia Tech is dedicated to InclusiveVT—an institutional and individual commitment to Ut Prosim (That I May Serve) in the spirit of community, diversity, and excellence.
 The institution seeks candidates who adopt and practice their Principles of Community, which are fundamental to the university’s ongoing efforts to increase access and inclusion and to create a community that nurtures learning and growth for all its members.
 Virginia Tech actively seeks a broad spectrum of qualified candidates to join its community in preparing leaders for a diverse, global society and encourages individuals across racial, ethnic, religious, gender, sexual orientation, ability, and other identities to apply.

 A search committee with representation from across the university has been convened to conduct the search and to recommend finalists to the Executive Vice President and Provost of Virginia Tech.
 The Search Committee will begin reviewing candidates immediately and will continue until the position is filled.
-For best consideration, all applications, nominations, and confidential inquiries should be submitted by February 25, 2021 to:

 Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, or veteran status, or otherwise discriminate against employees or applicants who inquire about, discuss, or disclose their compensation or the compensation of other employees or applicants, or on any other basis protected by law.